XOlifreX/AsterixXXL2_GameHook/README.md

 Your virus scanner might complain when running this application as it is hooking onto an already running process.
 So be aware.

+An UI is planned for the future, but not ready yet.

 To be continued.